hyy8/League-Of-Legends-Researc-Project/README.md

 </p>
 <p>
   <strong>t_statistic:</strong>
-  "We are using the difference between the two sample means divided by the standard error of the difference between those means to calculate the t_statistic."
+   We use the difference between the two sample means divided by the standard error of the difference between those means to calculate the t_statistic.
 </p>
 <p>
   <strong>Significant Level: 0.05</strong>